C0265 critical

 Step-by-Step Diagnostic Procedure

-2. Test for power at the EBCM connector with the ignition on
+2. Test for battery voltage and good ground at the EBCM main power/ground connector with the ignition on

 Frequently Asked Questions